Skip to content

 Where should I call first if I need help today?

 Call 211 first for local emergency referrals.
 If you are in immediate danger, call 911.
-If the emergency is domestic violence, contact a local advocate or the National Domestic Violence Hotline from a safe phone or device if possible.
+If the emergency involves domestic violence, contact a local advocate or the National Domestic Violence Hotline from a safe phone or device if possible.

 What if I do not have all my documents?